rchrisarevalo/personal-website/README.md

 # UPDATES (made on October 1, 2021):

 * Footer has been redesigned.
-* Posts from previous months have been archived.
+* Announcements from last month have been archived.
-* New October announcements have been posted on my website!
+* Two new announcements have been posted on my website!

 # Copyright Notice